datquocnguyen/LFTM/README.md

 <b>Examples:</b>

-`$ java -jar jar/LFTM.jar -model LFLDA -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 0.6 -initers 2000 -niters 20 -name testLFLDA`
+`$ java -jar jar/LFTM.jar -model LFLDA -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 1.0 -initers 500 -niters 50 -name testLFLDA`

+Basically, with this command we run 500 `LDA` sampling iterations (i.e., `-initers 500`) for initialization and then run 50 `LF-LDA` sampling iterations (i.e., `-niters 50`).
 The output files are saved in the same folder as the input training corpus file, in this case in the `test` folder.
 We have output files of `testLFLDA.theta`, `testLFLDA.phi`, `testLFLDA.topWords`, `testLFLDA.topicAssignments` and `testLFLDA.paras`,  referring to the document-to-topic distributions, topic-to-word distributions, top topical words, topic assignments and model parameters, respectively.
 Similarly, we perform:

-`$ java -jar jar/LFTM.jar -model LFDMM -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 0.6 -initers 2000 -niters 20 -name testLFDMM`
+`$ java -jar jar/LFTM.jar -model LFDMM -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 1.0 -initers 500 -niters 50 -name testLFDMM`

 We have output files of `testLFDMM.theta`, `testLFDMM.phi`, `testLFDMM.topWords`, `testLFDMM.topicAssignments` and `testLFDMM.paras`.

 In the LF-LDA and LF-DMM latent feature topic models, a word is generated by the latent feature topic-to-word component OR by the topic-to-word Dirichlet multinomial component.
-In actual implementation, instead of using a binary selection variable to record that, I simply add a value of the number of topics to the actual topic assignment value.
+In practical implementation, instead of using a binary selection variable to record that, I simply add a value of the number of topics to the actual topic assignment value.
 For example with 20 topics, the output topic assignment `3 23 4 4 24 3 23 3 23 3 23` for a document means that the first word in the document is generated from topic 3 by the latent feature topic-to-word component.
-The second word is also generated from the same topic 3 (= 23 - 20), but by the topic-to-word Dirichlet multinomial component.
+The second word is also generated from the topic `23 - 20 = 3`, but by the topic-to-word Dirichlet multinomial component.
 It is similar for the remaining words in the document.

 ### Document clustering evaluation